mlr-org/mlr3torch/README.md

 ## Feature Overview

-  - Off-the-shelf architectures are readily available as mlr3 `Learner`s
+  - Off-the-shelf architectures are readily available as mlr3 `Learner`s.
-  - Custom learners can be defined using the `Graph` language from `mlr3pipelines`, i.e. via `PipeOp`s or using `nn_module`s
+  - Custom learners can be defined using the `Graph` language from `mlr3pipelines`, i.e. via `PipeOp`s or using `nn_module`s.
-  - Support for image and tabular data
+  - The package supports tabular and image data.
-  - It is possible to customize the training process via a callback mechanism
+  - It is possible to customize the training process via (predefined or custom) callbacks.
-  - Full integration into the `mlr3` ecosystem
+  - The package is fully integrated into the `mlr3` ecosystem.

 ## Documentation